open-quantum-safe/liboqs/README.md

 - Test harness for key exchange algorithms ([pr/2](https://github.com/open-quantum-safe/liboqs/pull/2))
 - Test harness for random number generator ([pr/2](https://github.com/open-quantum-safe/liboqs/pull/2))
 - Integration of liboqs into OpenSSL to enable testing of post-quantum algorithms in TLS connections ([open-quantum-safe/openssl/](https://github.com/open-quantum-safe/openssl/))
+- Licensing liboqs under the MIT license (see below)

 We plan to be making the following updates over the next month: